-There were 13 categories in all, and award nominations were made by patients, staff and volunteers, with members of the public voting for the winners in the Service Improvement categories.
-Winners and the highly commended were presented with certificates and flowers by Interim Chief Executive Peter Hill and Chairman Luke March at a special ceremony at Salisbury District Hospital.
+There were 13 categories in all, and award nominations were made by patients, staff and volunteers, with members of the public voting for the Salisbury Hospital League of Friends Customer Care Awards.

 The award categories and winners are as follows: